McDonalds Sweet Tea – Copycat Recipe

 • As soon as the tea finishes steeping, pour over ice.
 The sudden cooling preserves the flavor of the tea and keeps its fruity flavors intact.

-• One mistake some people make is if they want a stronger tea they steep it for a longer time over heat.
+One common mistake made by those looking for stronger tea is steeping it for a longer time over heat.
 This can cause the tea to become bitter.
-If you want a stronger brew, simply add more tea.
+However, adding a pinch of baking soda to the mixture can reduce bitterness.
+It will also darken the color of the tea.
+If you want a more potent brew, add more tea.

 Be sure to check out more of my copycat recipes of drinks and easy restaurant recipes.